If you want your site to be visible in Google searches, it needs to be a part of Google’s search index.

 Indexation is the first step.
 After reading this guide, you should be able to get your website properly indexed in Google—even if you have to walk through some troubleshooting steps to do it.

-From there, you’ll need to dedicate your attention to increasing your rankings in Google SERPs with the help of link building, content creation, and other SEO tactics.
+From there, you’ll need to dedicate your attention to increasing your rankings in Google SERPs with the help of link building for SEO, content creation, and other SEO tactics.
 If you’re interested in learning more, or if you’re ready to start an SEO strategy from scratch, contact us today for a free consultation!

 Google’s index is an archive of web content it uses to handle user searches faster, and getting your site indexed is vitally important.